matrix-io/matrix-documentation/docs/matrix-lite/js-reference/nfc.md

     !!! warning "Make sure you've installed <a href="/matrix-hal/getting-started/installation-nfc" target="_blank">MATRIX HAL NFC</a> before continuing."

-    ??? danger "Only one can process interact with the NFC Chip!"
+    ??? danger "Only one process can interact with the NFC Chip!"
-        The applies to anything that interfaces with NFC, including the C++ library.
+        This applies to anything that interfaces with NFC, including the C++ library.
 Multiple processes using NFC will cause unpredictable errors.

     Inside your Node.js project, run the following.
     ```js